 Business Insurance for Dog Walkers & Pet Sitters

-Dog walkers and pet sitters face daily risks - from dog bites and injuries to the public, to animals escaping or being injured while in your care.
-The right business insurance protects your pet care business, the animals you look after, and your livelihood.
-Compare cover options from Australia's leading business insurance providers below.
+Dog walkers and pet sitters face daily exposure to dog bites, animal escapes, injuries to the public, and damage to client property.
+The right business insurance shields your pet care operation, the animals entrusted to you, and your personal finances.
+Explore cover options from leading Australian insurers below.

 Highest Rated Featured Provider